-All students must demonstrate competency in writing skills as a requirement for graduation.
+All candidates for degrees and certificates must demonstrate competency in writing skills as a requirement for graduation.
 Every student under the 1977-78 or subsequent Bulletin must pass the Writing Proficiency Examination (WPE) to be certified proficient in written composition in English.
 Students under bulletin regulations earlier than 1977-78 are exempt from this requirement if they have maintained continuous attendance.
-You must take the examination during the first semester of your junior year.
+The Writing Proficiency Examination is a junior year requirement.
+The test must be taken by the end of the semester in which you earn 75 or more units.
+You must attempt both portions of the exam before you will be allowed to register for your senior year classes.
+A request for deferment, for compelling reasons, can be filed at Testing and Evaluation Services.
 You must take the WPE prior to filing your Request to Graduate.
 The responsibility for acquiring the skills necessary to pass the examination is yours.
 Regular courses in writing are available in the University or through Extended Education.
-(Please see Supplemental Instruction, Counseling and other assistance are available through the Learning Assistance Center, LIB E-112, and Academic Advisors in your major department.
+(Please see Supplemental Instruction, below.)
+Counseling and other assistance are available through the Learning Assistance Center, LIB E-112, and Academic Advisors in your major department.
 The examination may be retaken as many times as necessary.
-Information regarding the administration of this examination may be obtained from the Office of Testing and Evaluation Services (SSA 216).
+Information regarding the administration of this examination may be obtained from the Office of Testing and Evaluation Services (SS/AD 216).
 To cover the costs of administration and scoring, a fee will be charged each time you take the examination.